DanThrane/jolie-package-manager/jpm/package_specification.md

   - Must be a valid SemVer 2.0.0 string
   - (This property follows the same rules as the package version does)

-__TODO:__

-  - Should we allow a package to be less strict about which version to use?
-For example we might allow ranges of versions to be used.
-For example `">=2.0.0"` could describe that the newest version above `2.0.0` should be used.

 #### registry

 __Name:__ `registry`